serverless/blog/posts/2016-11-24-how-serverless-tells-me-when-we-can-go-kiteboarding.md

 When they moved to an apartment we never found the space to put op the sensor part and the clock has not been working since....

 ## Now
 A lot changed since then: we now have internet!
 I thought it would be nice to hook up the clock to the internet so we just get the current wind-direction (and speed) from the web.
+This way I could just get rid of the mechanical wind-vane, and I could also add the display of wind*speed* (apart from the direction).

+See: [https://www.youtube.com/embed/CS6aQ6hjeuU](Youtube) for a short movie.

 ## How to
 It comes down to 2 steps: